Table of Contents

 - Offers better dependency management in large projects

-Using a package manager is essential in modern frontend workflows.
+Using a packager is essential in modern frontend workflows.

 4. CSS Frameworks and Preprocessors

-Writing CSS from scratch can be time-consuming.
+Writing CSS from scratch can be a time-consuming process.
 Frameworks and preprocessors help create responsive and clean designs faster.

 Tailwind CSS